harisbotic/ironhack-cicd/README.md

 ## Mock lesson:

-If we schedule the mock lesson, I will prepare the full materials and Slideshow presentation.
+If we schedule the mock lesson, I will prepare the rest of the materials and Slideshow presentation.